-After you have used a style at least once in a document, the style name appears on the Apply Style list near the left-hand end of the Formatting toolbar, next to the Styles and Formatting button.
+After you have used a paragraph style at least once in a document, the style name appears on the Apply Style list near the left-hand end of the Formatting toolbar.

 You can open this list and click the style you want, or you can use the up and down arrow keys to move through the list and then press Enter to apply the highlighted style.

+Tip

+Select More at the bottom of the Apply Style list to open the Styles and Formatting window.